NWQMC/schema-biodata/README.md

 # schema\-biodata

-Liquibase scripts for creating the BIODATA\_STEWARDS database schema objects in a Postgres database.
+Liquibase scripts for creating the BIODATA database schema objects in a Postgres database.
 They are used for the Water Quality Portal (WQP).
 The repo also includes Docker Compose scripts to setup a continuous integration PostGIS database.